d-w-moore/Agric_Victoria_doc_setup/README.md

      `irm -Ur /tempZone/home/rods/"Example Data"`
      (Do not use `irm -fr ... ` as this could delete bucket contents.)

-## install s3fs and mounting an s3 bucket as filesystem
+### install s3fs and mounting an s3 bucket as filesystem

-   - The Proof Of Concept will use an s3fs mounted bucket to allow arbitrary POSIX-like accesses to a file object in the bucket without downloading the full object.
+The fuse layer doesn't provide a seek operation other than by reading, in Proof Of Concept we can still use an s3fs  mounted bucket to allow arbitrary POSIX-like accesses to file objects in the bucket without necessitating a full download.
+This is beneficial for cases in which a extracting relevant metadata from the "file" involves header-only (with onlyl a minority of the file being read) or modification of the tool to use iRODS read API calls is impossible or cumbersome .
+The setup:

-   - `sudo yum install s3fs-fuse` (as admin enabled user)
+   - `sudo yum install -y s3fs-fuse` (as admin enabled user)

    - setup example (as iRODS) : (having placed <Access_Key>:<secret_key> into `~irods/.passwd-s3fs`
      issue this command, as `irods` user: